Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Results and Discussion

 \subsection{Extended Hubbard Model: $U=4$}

 We now introduce the nearest-neighbor Coulomb repulsion $V$ to examine how nonlocal interactions reshape the balance between charge, spin and pairing correlations in the quarter-filled extended Hubbard model.
-Calculations are carried out for both $3\times4$ and $4\times4$ cylindrical clusters with $U=4$, varying $V$ from $0$ to $2$ in steps of $0.2$.
+Calculations are carried out for both $3\times4$ and $4\times4$ cylindrical clusters at a representative intermediate coupling $U=4$, while $V$ is varied from $0$ to $2$ in steps of $0.2$.
+This parameter range is motivated by earlier studies \cite{Vojta2001, Hoang2002, Hanna2017} which show that at quarter-filling, the onset of charge-ordering tendencies occurs when $V$ becomes comparable to $U/4$.
+Thus, $0\le V\le2$ captures the regime where charge, spin, and pairing correlations compete most strongly.